|

 in the Dallas television market.
 Jayroe is also well-known in Oklahoma for her role as co-host on the weekly "Discover Oklahoma"

+statewide television show promoting Oklahoma's tourism attractions and travel opportunities.
 In 1992, Jayroe become the first spokesperson for the Oklahoma Health Center and Vice President of the Presbyterian Health

+Foundation.
 A third generation Oklahoman, Jayroe is an active volunteer serving in leadership roles for several Civic and professional

 organizations.
 She was the first woman elected Chairman of the Oklahoma Academy for Sate Goals and is on executive committees